VijayAnand-B/Amazon_Warehouse_Simulation/README.md

 # Amazon_Warehouse_Simulation
-Amazon Warehouse management Simulation using Robot Operating System (ROS) for monitoring stocks, shipping &amp; delivery of products.
+Amazon Warehouse management Simulation using Robot Operating System (ROS) for monitoring stocks, shipping & delivery of products.
+This was done as a part of Eyantra Robotics Competition(2020-2021)

 Click below to watch the demo👇️